-In January 2015, the new law "The Law for Health Care for the Nanbyo patients" takes effect and patients subsidy will be revised considerably.
+In January 2015, the new law "The Law for Health Care for the Nanbyo patients" took effect and patients subsidy was revised considerably.

-- 1) the target diseases will be expanded from 56 to 110 - 2) patients copayment will be reduced to 20% but some patients will be excluded from subsidy or be required to pay some copayment.
+- 1) the target diseases will be expanded from 56 to 110 - 2) patients' copayment will be reduced to 20% but some patients will be excluded from subsidy or be required to pay some copayment.